-As stated in Chapter 4, Garfield County has limited areas of forested land in the western, northwestern and northern portions of the county.
-Almost all of these are the ponderosa pine ecosystems typical of eastern Montana with some cottonwood and mixed hardwood types in the river bottoms.
+As stated in Chapter 4, Golden Valley County has limited areas of forested land scattered throughout the county with the concentrations located in the extreme northern and eastern edges of the county.
+Almost all of these are the ponderosa pine ecosystems typical of south central Montana with some cottonwood and mixed hardwood types in the river and creek bottoms.
+A minor component of Douglas fir and lodgepole pine exists where the gradient of the county rises into the Snowy Mountains.
+Large shares of these two conifer groups are located on National Forest ownership, but some stands exist within private ownership.

 As will be discussed in the next section, this ponderosa pine ecosystem is prone to having a frequent wildland fire interval.
 The impacts of those frequent fires can be quite variable depending on the values at risk.
 The emergence of subdivisions within the large open blocks of land presents the probability of material losses to man made improvements as well as possible threats to the occupants of those new developments.

-Currently, Garfield County Fire Department has fire protection responsibilities for state, except for state lands within the boundaries of the CMR, and private wildlands within the county.
-Technically, BLM and F&WS have protection responsibilities for their respective lands within the county.
-In reality, the county is often the first on the scene in both of these federal areas because the fire engines located in the rural areas of the county.
+Currently, Golden Valley County Fire Department has fire protection responsibilities for state and private wildlands within the county.
+Technically, BLM and USFS have protection responsibilities for their respective lands within the county.
+In reality, the county is often the first on the scene in both of these federal areas because the county fire engines located in the rural areas of the county.
 Improved communications between the county fire fighters and the federal agencies can improve the response and response time to wildland fires throughout the county.
 The county fire department is also the structure protection organization for the county.
 There are at least five major challenges facing the county fire protection organization in the performance of their duties:

-Water Supply - Garfield County is a very arid county with little natural water aside from the Musselshell River and Fort Peck Lake.
+Water Supply - Golden Valley County is a very arid county with little natural water aside from the Musselshell River.

-Access - The terrain of Garfield County is such that cross-country travel by engines is difficult and much of the area would be considered inaccessible to vehicles other than dozers or all terrain vehicles.
+Access - The terrain of Golden Valley County is such that cross-country travel by engines is difficult and much of the area would be considered inaccessible to vehicles other than dozers or all terrain vehicles.

-Subdivision Development - Garfield County has adopted subdivision regulations for a developer to meet when establishing a subdivision.
-There will be continued pressure to subdivide large land blocks within Garfield County for a public eager to own a piece of Montana.
+Subdivision Development - Golden Valley County has adopted subdivision regulations for a developer to meet when establishing a subdivision.
+There will be continued pressure to subdivide large land blocks within Golden Valley County for a public eager to own a piece of Montana.
 Development in the wildland urban interface will create many problems for the county fire department in the future, most notably protecting those people in a large wildland urban interface fire event.